 Most foodstuffs contain small quantities of AGEs.

-Dry heat promotes the formation of AGEs across most food categories … some foodstuffs this can contain up to a 100 times more AGEs than the food in its uncooked state.
+Dry heat promotes the formation of AGEs across most food categories … in some food stuffs this can be up to a 100 times more than the food in its uncooked state.

 How can you reduce the risk from red meat?

 The World Cancer Research Fund and the American Institute for Cancer Research issued a joint report in 2007 that recommended limiting the consumption of red, processed and smoked meats.

 Nevertheless there are no official guidelines as to how meat eaters can reduce the formation of HCAs, PAHs and AGEs.

 Here are some common sense measures you can use to reduce your exposure to these chemicals: